Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

 \begin{claim} Let $M$ be a non-trivial component of $G[W \cup D_i]$, $i \in \{1,\dots,5\}$.
-Then all vertices in $M \cap W$ have the same set of neighbours in $T_i$, and all vertices in $M \cap D_i$ have the same set of neighbours in $T_i$. \end{claim} \begin{proof} Directly from the previous claim, and the fact that $G[W \cup D_i]$ is bipartite. \end{proof}
+Then all vertices in $M \cap W$ have the same set of neighbors in $T_i$, and all vertices in $M \cap D_i$ have the same set of neighbors in $T_i$. \end{claim} \begin{proof} This follows directly from the previous claim, and the fact that $G[W \cup D_i]$ is bipartite. \end{proof}

 Finally, we extend Claim~\ref{cl:3} to connected components of $G[W \cup D_i]$ (for $i = 1,\dots,5$).